pablosalvador10/gbbai-azure-ai-search-indexing/README.md

 ┣ 📂 test <- Runs unit and integration tests for code validation and QA.
 Check README.
 ┣ 📂 utils <- Contains utility functions and shared code used throughout the project.
 Detailed info in README ┣ 📜 .pre-commit-config.yaml <- Config for pre-commit hooks ensuring code quality and consistency.
-┣ 📜  01-indexing_pdfs.ipynb <- Jupyter notebook detailing the process of indexing PDFs in Azure AI Search.
+┣ 📜  01-creation_indexes.ipynb <- This notebook guides you through the process of creating Azure AI Search Indexes.
+┣ 📜  02-indexing-vectorized-content.ipynb <- This notebook demonstrates how to chunk, vectorize..
-┣ 📜  02-indexing_from_web.ipynb <- Notebook for indexing content sourced from web pages in Azure AI Search.
+┣ 📜  03-retrieval.ipynb <- This notebook shows different methods of retrieving indexed content from Azure AI Search.
-┣ 📜  03-indexing_from_text.ipynb <- Demonstrates indexing text data from various sources in Azure AI Search.
-┣ 📜  04-searching_ai_search.ipynb <- A guide to implementing and optimizing search functionalities using Azure AI Search sdk.
+┣ 📜  04-evaluation.ipynb <- This notebook explains how to measure the relevance and effectiveness of your retrieval system.
+┣ 📜  05-orchestaration.ipynb <- This notebook provides guidance on how to automate and manage your batch indexing process.
 ┣ 📜 CHANGELOG.md <- Logs project changes, updates, and version history.
 ┣ 📜 CONTRIBUTING.md <- Guidelines for contributing to the project.
 ┣ 📜 environment.yaml <- Conda environment configuration.